huBioinfo/CytoCommunity/README.md

 #### 2. Step1_DataImport.py

-Step 1 is data preprocessing to convert the input data to the standard format of torch.
-The running result includes two folders, "processed" and "raw", with the former containing three .pt files, named as pre_filter, pre_transform and SpatialOmicsImageDataset, and the latter nothing.
+Step1 conducts data preprocessing to convert the input data to the standard format of torch.
+It produces two file folders, "processed" and "raw", with the former containing three .pt files, named as pre_filter, pre_transform and SpatialOmicsImageDataset, and the latter being an empty folder at this point.

 ```
 (CytoCommunity) PS D:\test\CytoCommunity-main\Unsupervised_CytoCommunity> python Step1_DataImport.py